Langley High School (Fairfax County, Virginia)

 Langley High School is a public high school within the Fairfax County Public Schools in McLean, Virginia, United States.

 History

-Langley High School was established in 1965.
-"Langley", meaning 'long open meadow', honors Thomas Lee's home estate in Shropshire, England, "Langley Manor".
+Established in 1965, Langley High School was named for Thomas Lee's British estate "Langley Manor".
 Thomas Lee was one of the first to envision the Thirteen Colonies as a separate nation whose capital should be on the Potomac between Great Falls and Little Falls.
-Keeping these things in mind (including the Anglo-Saxon background), the school steering committee chose the nickname 'Saxons' and the school's colors of forest green and old gold with white as a trim color in keeping with the traditional theme."
+Keeping these things in mind, the school steering committee chose the nickname 'Saxons' and the school's colors of forest green and old gold with white as a trim color in keeping with the traditional theme."

 Admissions

 Langley's boundaries extend west of State Route 123 (Dolley Madison Boulevard) and north of both State Route 7 (Leesburg Pike) and State Route 267 (Dulles Toll Road) from McLean to Great Falls, ending at the Loudoun County line.
 Small parts of Vienna, Reston, and Herndon along the south side of Route 7 are also within the school's attendance area.

 Until 1994, areas west of Springvale Road in Great Falls were within the Herndon High School boundaries.
 After leaving Forestville Elementary School, students attended Herndon Middle and Herndon High School.
 When Buzz Aldrin Elementary School was preparing to open, Langley High School was then under-enrolled; some residents from the Forestville attendance area requested reassignment of their neighborhoods from the Herndon High to the Langley High School pyramid.
 As a result, school officials shifted Langley's boundary line west from Springvale Road to the Loudoun County border.

 During the 2011 Fairfax County School Board elections, then School Board Chair, Jane Strauss, took credit for having "prevented changes to the Langley High School boundaries" for 18 years and for having "fought off" attempts to redistrict "current neighborhoods out of Langley".